Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

-\textbf{(i) Exponential runtimes when the selection pressure is low:} By definition, non-elitist algorithms may lose good solutions.
+By definition, non-elitist algorithms may lose good solutions.
 When this happens too frequently (low selection pressure), then the EA finds it hard to converge to good solutions, resulting in a poor performance

 The first to make this empirical observation mathematically precise in a very general manner was Lehre in his remarkable work~\cite{Lehre10}.
 For a broad class of non-elitist population-based EAs, he gives conditions on the parameters that imply that the EA cannot optimize any pseudo-Boolean function $f : \{0,1\}^n \to \R$ with at most a polynomial number of optima in time sub-exponential in $n$.
 Due to their general nature, we have to restrict ourselves here to what Lehre's results imply for the \mclea, but we note that analogous results hold for a much wider class of algorithms.
 For the \mclea using the usual mutation rate~$\frac 1n$, Lehre shows that when $\lambda \le (1-\eps) e \mu$, where $\eps > 0$ is any positive constant, then the time to find a (global) optimum of any pseudo-Boolean function with at most a polynomial number of optima is exponential in $n$ with high probability.